-On March 1, 2024, AboitizPower, indirectly through its wholly-owned Subsidiary, TNGP, entered into an Investment Agreement with Meralco PowerGen Corporation (MGen) to acquire a 40% equity interest in CGHI.
+On March 1, 2024, AboitizPower, indirectly through its wholly-owned Subsidiary, Therma NatGas Power Inc. ("TNGP"), entered into an Investment Agreement with Meralco PowerGen Corporation (MGen) to acquire a 40% equity interest in Chromite Gas Holdings, Inc. (CGHI).
 With TNGP's investment, CGHI is 60% and 40% legally and beneficially owned by MGen and TNGP, respectively.
-On January 27, 2025, AboitizPower was informed that TNGP's co-investment with MGen and San Miguel Global Power Holdings Corp.
-(SMGP) in SPPC, EERI, and IPIEC has been completed.
+On January 27, 2025, AboitizPower was informed that TNGP's co-investment with MGen and SMGP in SPPC, EERI, IPIEC has been completed.
 The transaction involved: a.)
-CGHI's acquisition of a 67% equity interest in SPPC, EERI, and IPIEC, and b.)
-CGHI and SMGP's joint acquisition of approximately 100% of Linseed Field Corporation, which operates the LNG Terminal in Batangas City.
+CGHI's acquisition of a 67% equity interest in SPPC, EERI and IPIEC, and b.)
+CGHI and SMGP joint acquisition of approximately 100% of Linseed Field Corporation, which operates the Liquified Natural Gas (LNG) Terminal in Batangas City.